filvi/MediaServer/README.md

 7. Make an "installation" page for the first time one use it
 8. ~~Add tooltip for Go and Speed~~
 9. Fix z-index bugged with ~ before on current_time|total_time
-10. Keypress conflict somethimes makes the website crash
-11. AJAX call for creating, deleting notes
+10. ~~Keypress conflict somethimes makes the website crash~~ ~~11.
+AJAX call for creating, deleting notes~~
 12. Store the last viewed videos in homepage with links
-13. Create next video button
+13. Configure next, previous video button
+14. Mark as completed the video already seen